aolivier23/BaseUnits/README.md

 arithmetic types in a particular prefix.

 Prefix system inspired by the design of the c++11 standard library's std::chrono header.
-I've probably be influenced by GenVector, Geant4 and CLHEP.
+I've probably been influenced by GenVector, Geant4 and CLHEP.

 ## Key Features